Jacobsonradical/Are-Large-Language-Models-Immune-to-Representativeness-Bias-Evidence-and-Conjectures/README.md

-# LLMs' Likelihood Judgment by Representativeness
+# Likelihood Judgment by Representativeness in Large Language Models
 **This is the official repository of code and data for the paper "Are Large Language Models Immune to Representativeness Bias?
 Evidence and Conjectures"**

 [Paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4976447)